Treeofsavior/EnglishTranslation/EnglishTranslation-master/README.md

 We are proud to announce some plans we have planned to show our gratitude to our contributors that helped bring the game to all of you.
 Don't worry if you didn't get a chance to help us out before because you can start contributing now!

-1. Contributor Requirements
+1. Contributor Requirements<br>
--Contributors that translate/proofread over 1 thousand lines per month will be rewarded Contributor Appreciation Items.
+ -Contributors that translate/proofread over 1 thousand lines per month will be rewarded Contributor Appreciation Items.<br>
  -Contributors that report critical abuse/bugs or provide high quality translation even though they do not reach the 1 thousand line cutline may also be rewarded Contributor Appreciation Items after internal evaluation.

-2. Contributor Appreciation Items (Pre-launch)
+2. Contributor Appreciation Items (Pre-launch)<br>
--Free Pass (May access the server without purchasing DLC) -600 TP
+ -Free Pass (May access the server without purchasing DLC)<br>
+ -600 TP<br>
--2 Hair Accessories (Popolion/Hanaming Dolls)
+ -2 Hair Accessories (Popolion/Hanaming Dolls)<br>
--In-game Title : Contributor
+ -In-game Title : Contributor<br>

-3. Post launch details
+3. Post launch details<br>
--Contributors that translate/proofread over 5 hundred lines.
+ -Contributors that translate/proofread over 5 hundred lines.<br>
--High quality translation or critical reports pending internal evaluation.
+ -High quality translation or critical reports pending internal evaluation.<br>
--The requirements must be met within a 30 day period.
+ -The requirements must be met within a 30 day period.<br>
--300 TP
+ -300 TP<br>
--In-game Title : Contributor
+ -In-game Title : Contributor<br>

 4. Distribution Dates : Items will be distributed during the first maintenance each month.